gmc-code/PC-app-development/docs/Anvil/hailstone_numbers.rst

 | In the properties panel: name section, set the **name** to **generate_hailstoneles**.
 | In the properties panel: text section, set the **font_size** to 16.
 | In the properties panel: text section, set the **text** to text below.
+| In the properties panel: Events section, click on the blue icon to the right of the **click** label.
+| This will add a default script, **generate_click**, to the code.
+This will be coded later to generate the hailstone numbers.

 ----